sftpgo/sftpgo-plugin-auth/README.md

    --cache-time value                                               Defines the cache time, in seconds, for authenticated users.
 0 means no cache (default: 0) [$SFTPGO_PLUGIN_AUTH_CACHE_TIME]
    --skip-tls-verify value                                          If set to 1 the plugin accepts any TLS certificate presented by the server and any host name in that certificate.
 In this mode, TLS is susceptible to man-in-the-middle attacks.
 This should be used only for testing (default: 0) [$SFTPGO_PLUGIN_AUTH_SKIP_TLS_VERIFY]
    --ca-certificates value [ --ca-certificates value ]              List of absolute paths to extra CA certificates to trust [$SFTPGO_PLUGIN_AUTH_CA_CERTIFICATES]
+   --config-file value                                              Defines the path to an optional JSON configuration file.
+The configuration file can be used to configure a list of LDAP servers, with different configurations, to be used in order until one works.
+If set the other configuration flags are ignored [$SFTPGO_PLUGIN_AUTH_CONFIG_FILE]
    --help, -h                                                       show help
 ```